kubernetes/enhancements/keps/sig-node/20190925-enable-seccomp-by-default.md

 No upgrade changes required.

-Users can opt-out of this feature by setting the default seccomp profile to `unconfined` on a `PodSecurityPolicy` object.

 ### Version Skew Strategy

 This feature is based on kubelet changes only.

-Older Kubelet versions won't be able set the default profile to `kubernetes/default-audit`, keeping the current setting of `unconfined` instead.
+Older Kubelet versions won't be able to schedule containers using the new built-in profiles.

-The new built-in profiles will only be available from this version onwards.
 To use them, the pods must be scheduled on nodes in which the kubelet support them, otherwise they will fail to start.

 ### Graduation Criteria

 ##### Alpha

 - Make Built-in profiles available.
-- API changes to map Built-in profiles to an additional `Kubernetes` type.

 ##### Alpha -> Beta Graduation